 Each faculty member creates and regularly updates a Program of Professional Development (PPD).
 Preparation of the PPD, in consultation with the department chair [and/or the dean of the School of Theology] as well as appropriate program directors, allows the faculty member to integrate professional development plans with the mission and goals of both the college [university] and the department.
 Faculty members must be familiar with the mission and goals and curricular plans of the college [university] and be able to demonstrate how their individual directions for professional development are related to the needs of the department and the college [university].
 Departmental guidelines for evaluation (see Section 2.5.0.2) can be helpful in the planning process.
-In addition, the plans within the Program of Professional Development and Research Committee.
+In addition, the plans within the Program of Professional Development should be drawn up in accordance with the relevant guidelines of the Faculty Development and Research Committee.